Speed Racer (film): Box office

-Speed Racer premiered on April 26, 2008 during a $500,000-estimated event at the Nokia Theater in Los Angeles, where 4,000 people attended.
-It was released in regular theaters on May 9, 2008, grossing $18,561,337 in its opening weekend from around 6,700 screens at 3,606 theaters in the United States and Canada, ranking third at the box office behind Iron Man and What Happens in Vegas.
-In its second weekend it grossed $8,117,459 and ranked fourth at the box office.
-The film closed its run on August 1, 2008 with $43,945,766 domestically and $93,945,766 worldwide.
+Speed Racer's world premiere took place on April 26, 2008, during a Nokia Theater Special Screening event in Los Angeles, where 4,000 people attended.
+It was released in regular theaters on May 9, 2008, grossing $18.6 million in its opening weekend from around 6,700 screens at 3,606 theaters in the United States and Canada, ranking third at the box office behind Iron Man and What Happens in Vegas.
+In its second weekend, it grossed $8.1 million and ranking fourth.

+The film ended its run on August 1, 2008, with $43.9 million domestically and $50 million overseas for a worldwide total of $93.9 million.
 Based on its total gross, it was considered a box office failure.
-The results were well below studio expectations, given that the production costs of Speed Racer were estimated to be over $120 million.
-Despite the low box office numbers, Warner Bros. remained optimistic about sales of associated products ranging from toys to tennis shoes.
+The results were well below studio expectations, given that production costs were estimated to be at least $120 million.
+Despite the low numbers, Warner Bros. remained optimistic about sales of associated products ranging from toys to tennis shoes.
 Brad Globe, president of Warner Bros.
 Consumer Products, expressed hope that "We're still going to do very well with Speed Racer", acknowledging that "a giant movie would have made it all a lot bigger".